FinOps 102: Who does what? And where to start?

-In part 2 of this FinOps blog series (part 1 is here), our FinOps Lead Max Guhl tackles some burning FAQS with his characteristic honesty.
+In part 2 of this FinOps blog series (part 1 is here), we tackle some burning FAQS.
 Want insight on how to divide FinOps responsibilities within a team?
 Curious about how to make it work with multi-cloud?
 Wondering which workloads to start with?

 Read on – you’re in the right place.